 There have been some really good low tides in the late afternoon this week and I’ve been able to get out on the sand flats and poke around in the eelgrass tide pools at Miracle Beach Provincial Park on Vancouver Island, British Columbia.
 I love exploring tide pools because it doesn’t matter how often you do it, you’re sure to find something new.
 There is always something in the eelgrass!

-Eelgrass (Zostera marina) is a vascular flowering plant that has roots (rhizomes), stems and leaves.
+Despite looking superficially like seaweed, eelgrass (Zostera marina) is a vascular flowering plant that has roots (rhizomes), stems and leaves.
 Air spaces called lacunae in leaves and rhizomes provide buoyancy.
-Eelgrass reproduces asexually by sending up shoots from the spreading rhizomes and sexually by producing tiny, inconspicuous flowers that are fertilized by pollen transported in the water.
+Eelgrass reproduces asexually by sending up shoots from the spreading rhizomes.
+It also reproduces sexually by producing tiny, inconspicuous flowers.
+These flowers are fertilized by pollen which is transported in the water.

 While squatting down in the shallow water looking through the blades of eelgrass I found something that I had never seen before.
 I didn’t find the flowers of the plant, but I did find what appear to be the remains of seedcases.
 Apparently the gelatinous capsule eventually ruptures and the seeds fall to the bottom of the eelgrass bed where they begin growing.
 Once I knew what to look for I found several other seedcases in the eelgrass tide pools—very cool!